 Urinary Tract Issues

-Feline lower urinary tract disease (FLUTD) and urinary blockages are among the most common and costly cat claims.
-Male cats are particularly at risk of life-threatening urinary blockages.
-Treatment: $1,500 - $6,000.
+Feline lower urinary tract disease and urinary blockages rank among the costliest cat claims.
+Male cats face elevated risk of complete urinary obstruction, which is a life-threatening emergency requiring immediate surgical intervention.
+Typical treatment costs range from $1,500 to $6,000.

 🐱